CHILD PASSENGER SAFETY SEAT PROGRAM

 All of the Police Officers of the Monroe Police Department have received extensive training in DWI detection and enforcement.
-They enforce DWI laws everyday and they also participate in the Orange County Stop DWI Program.
-This program is a grant that provides funding for directed DWI Patrols and Checkpoints.
+Officers enforce DWI Laws every day and they also participate in the Orange County Stop DWI Program.
+This program is a grant that provides funding for directed DWI Patrols and DWI Checkpoints.

 COMMERCIAL VEHICLE ENFORCEMENT

 The Monroe Police Department has several officers that are trained in Commercial Vehicle Enforcement.
 Two of our officers are New York State Department of Transportation Certified Level 1 Inspectors.
-The objective of the Commercial Vehicle Enforcement Unit is first and foremost, to protect our motorists and pedestrians who use our roads everyday.
-Secondly, we attempt to reduce commercial motor vehicle accidents through the enforcement of Motor Carrier Safety Regulations; to protect the state highways from unnecessary damage by securing compliance with state laws regulating weight of commercial vehicles and to ensure equitable payment of commercial vehicle registration fees by enforcement of registration laws.
+The objective of the Commercial Vehicle Enforcement Unit is first and foremost, to protect our motorists and pedestrians who use our roads every day.
+Secondly, we attempt to reduce commercial motor vehicle accidents through the enforcement of Motor Carrier Safety Regulations.
+Lastly, to protect the state highways from unnecessary damage by securing compliance with state laws regulating weight of commercial vehicles and to ensure equitable payment of commercial vehicle registration fees by enforcement of registration laws.